Version 1.1 -- added ability to clear output string by pressing Z

 This demo was built entirely in Pico-8, using a graphical level editor that I plan to release in the near future.
 It's currently a bit limited due to being tailored to the quirks and limitations of SMB, but I intend to add some more features and make it easy for anyone to build their own large game worlds using a simple point-and-click interface.
 Here's a little preview =).

-With Pico-8's small spritesheet, I've noticed that many game makers who want a nice title screen are forced to either give up valuable sprite space for a custom-drawn logo, or use a tiny one that takes up less space, which they may then zoom in so it fills up more screen area but looks very pixelated.
+With Pico-8's small spritesheet, many game makers who want a nice title screen are forced to either give up valuable sprite space for a custom-drawn logo, or use a tiny one and zoom in so it but looks very pixelated.
+Occasionally, someone will use a more advanced method to store images, such as Zep's PX9 or dw817's compression programs.
+These work well, but the minimum cost of 1000+ characters and 280+ tokens for decompression plus prite sheet rewriting, and/or screen-filling compressed strings can be overkill for many projects, so I came up with my own alternatives.

 Lately I've heard bits here and there about a new function called unpack that seems to have some significant benefits, but after searching the BBS, the Pico 8 Wiki, and Google, I've barely been able to come up with any solid infomation on it or how to use it.